Guojunzhou-git/awklogs/README.md

 # awklogs
-Using awk to analyze nginx.access.log, based on all possible fields.
+Using awk to analyze nginx.access.log, based on all possible fields.<br/>Bugs Report: php20141104@163.com
-Bugs Report: php20141104@163.com

 ## usage:
 ```linux